temporalio/temporal-jumpstart-typescript/docs/foundations/DataConverter.md

 ## Data Converter

 The `Data Converter` plugin to SDK Temporal Clients provides the hook to meet "in transit" data protection requirements.

+`DataConverter` is really comprised of three interfaces you might implement to meet your security or other data requirements.
+* `PayloadConverter`
+* `PayloadCodec`
+* `FailureConverter`

+You may implement any of them depending on the role each performs within the data pipeline.

 ### Where To Implement Encryption
 The `PayloadCodec` interface is the right place to perform encryption/decryption on `Payloads` as they exit or enter our Temporal